 Process the following in a food processor with a quarter cup of water –

-- 1 Small bunch coriander/cilantro, washed
+- 1 Small bunch coriander/cilantro, washed and trimmed

 - 1 Spring onion, green part only (you can add the white part to the stir-fry)